karmi/monittr/README.markdown

     <%= monittr.html %>

-Use may use the example application as the starting point.
+You may use the example application as the starting point.

 ## Customization ##